When searching for information on this topic, potentially useful keywords to use include :

 The Annual NATO Conference on Weapons of Mass Destruction (WMD) Arms Control, Disarmament and Non-proliferation, hosted this year by the Hungarian Ministry of Foreign Affairs, was opened in Budapest on 14 June.
 For the eighth time, this landmark non-proliferation event brought together senior officials from countries on five continents as well as from international organizations and academic institutions.
 (Source; NATO, 2012)

 Since violence broke out in Crimea (beginning of March 2014), the NATO-Russia relations plunged to their lowest point since the end of the Cold War.
 On 23 June 2014, during the 10th Annual NATO Conference on WMD Arms Control, disarmament and non-proliferation, the NATO Deputy Secretary General Ambassador Vershbow stressed importance of transparency in arms control and disarmament and called the participants to seize the discussions in this forum as an unique opportunity to shape the global non-proliferation and disarmament agendas, and to take them forward.
-(Source; NATO, 2014)
+(Source; NATO, 2014).
+On the eleventh annual conference, NATO DSG Ambassador Vershbow says that "the [Ukraine] conflict also has a WMD dimension.
+Russia has stepped up its nuclear exercises and integrated a nuclear component into conventional exercises".
+(Source; NATO, 2015)

 In addition to sources found on the internet (e.g. websites, news & blogs, reports, etc.), a select number of articles and books available from the NATO Multimedia Library have been included in this guide.
 These sources of information are by no means a comprehensive collection.
 The selection criteria was based on the sources' currency and relevancy to this topic.